MrSimsek/heroes-deck/README.md

 ## TODOS

-- [ ] a task list item
-- [ ] list syntax required
-- [ ] normal **formatting**, @mentions, #1234 refs
-- [ ] incomplete
-- [x] completed

-* ~~Update the main stats at the top right with the total powerstats of favorite heroes~~
-* Add Loading animation during fetching process in Home page for a better UX
+- [ ] Add Loading animation during fetching process in Home page for a better UX
-* ~~Don't fetch heroes variable and init favoriteHeroes in HeroCardsDeck component, it is destroyed when routing.
-Fetch happens again, and favoriteHeroes resets.~~ (Used vuex store)
-* ~~Handle state management for heroes and favoriteHeroes variables.
+- [x] Handle state management for heroes and favoriteHeroes variables.
 Define them in Vue instance so that sub-components can reference it.
-And fetching will happen only once when the app is mounted.~~ (Used vuex store)
+And fetching will happen only once when the app is mounted.
+- [x] Don't fetch heroes variable and init favoriteHeroes in HeroCardsDeck component, it is destroyed when routing.
+Fetch happens again, and favoriteHeroes resets.
+- [x] Update the main stats at the top right with the total powerstats of favorite heroes